facebook/ThreatExchange/README.md

 Full details on the ThreatExchange API, data formats, and best practices are available at  [https://developers.facebook.com/docs/threat-exchange/](https://developers.facebook.com/docs/threat-exchange/)

 ## Example Code
 This project offers example code in Python, PHP and Ruby.
-There is also a reference user interface to ThreatExchanage, which is fully client-side, and written in Javascript!
+There is also a reference user interface to ThreatExchange, which is fully client-side, and written in Javascript!

 ## Get all available data